Sk0vgaard/openapi-generator-cli_spike/README.md

 or
 `npx @openapitools/openapi-generator-cli generate -i path/to/openapi.yaml -g typescript-angular -o openapi-generator`

-Another alternative is to use the script `npm run generate:openapi` which uses the config in openapitools.json
+Another alternative is to use the script `npm run openapi-generate:dev` or `npm run openapi-generate:prod` which uses the config in openapitools.json

 ## Integration